School’s out for summer! ☀️

 View this post on Instagram

-Stretching your legs and going on a family outing may be so simple but it can be a lot of fun just to get out of the house.
+Stretching your legs and going on a family outing may be so simple, but it can be a lot of fun just to get out of the house.
 Bring your furry friend along to the park for a walk, whether it’s at the beach or the park, play some games and chill with the family.
 What more could you ask for?

 Lace (or strap) up the little one’s skates and get them down to the local skatepark!
-As well as skateboarding and biking among many different activities, roller skating at your local park can help the kids bond with each other as well as have some family fun.
+As well as skateboarding and biking, among many different activities, roller skating at your local park can help the kids bond with each other as well as have some family fun.
 Will you lace up your skates as well or just watch from a distance?

 There’s no better way to launch into summer than with a bit of wild swimming.
 The UK is packed full of hidden pools, beaches and lakes for you to take a dip in and get back to nature.
-So why not pack the kids’ costumes and visit your best wild swimming location to splash about and have some fun!

 What better way to enjoy nature and take a breath of fresh air than to go for a hike with the family?
 Spot some local wildlife, explore stunning woodlands and experience the beauty of the British countryside.
 Just don’t forget your walking boots!
+Check out our UK hiking guides below:

-Whilst you’re out in the countryside, at your local park or even on a hike, there are plenty of fun things to do to fill your time.
-One of the more popular hobbies currently is bird watching, so bring a pair of binoculars and see if you can spot some common birds!
+Whilst you’re out in the countryside, at your local park or on a hike, there are plenty of fun things to do to fill your time.
+One of the more popular outdoor hobbies is bird watching, so bring a pair of binoculars and see if you can spot some common birds!

-As a kid, we can bet you remember running into the woods and creating a secret fort made from sticks and shrubbery nearby.
+As a kid, we bet you remember running into the woods and creating a secret fort made from sticks and shrubbery nearby.
 Let’s turn this classic summer holiday activity into a family bonding exercise with your kids!
 Create a fun fort with sticks, leaves and dirt and create real memories with your family.

 Playgrounds are always perfect for kids and ideal for the summer months.
-Sometimes the kids just need to let out all their energy, and where better to do that than on the monkey bars.
+Sometimes the kids just need to let out all their energy, and where better to do that than on the monkey bars?
 Bring some snacks and drinks for after and let the little ones loose!

 Lots of different types of flowers bloom all year round, making for some spectacular and exclusive shows in the summer.
 Why not take the family to a gorgeous botanical garden, where all sorts of flowers, bushes and plants are on display for you to learn more about.